Mariomte41/Portfolio/Videogame analysis.md

 # Videogame sales analysis and prediction

-* In this project we are going to use the videogame sales dataset from 1980 to 2015 from Kaggle, so we can answer these 6 questions and in the end make a prediction model for the sales of specific genres
+* In this project we are going to use the videogame sales dataset from 1980 to 2015 from Kaggle, so we can answer these 6 questions and in the end, make a prediction model for the sales of specific genres

 # The continent with the most videogame sales